 For example, 0.3-micron particles are more likely to get lodged in lung tissue when inhaled.
 As a result, health problems from excess inhalation can occur, including headaches, cancer, and cardiovascular disease.
 In addition, dust mites, pollen, pet dander, and mold have been known to exacerbate asthma and cause allergy-related attacks.

 When we talk about air particles and air quality, we usually refer to particles measured in “microns.”
-Since air filter and air purification companies (and other industry professionals) commonly refer to microns, it is important to know what a micron is.
+Since air filter and air purifier companies (and other industry professionals) commonly refer to microns, it is important to know what a micron is.

 A micron is 1/1000 nanometers (1/25,000 of an inch) and is considered a fine particle size.
 In comparison, one hair from your head is roughly 70 microns in diameter.
 The average debris and dust that humans can see are about 25 microns.
 While 0.3-micron particles are invisible to the human eye (30 times smaller than your hair), they can still cause harmful health effects.